discretegames/runmany/README.md

 runmany('path/to/myfile.many', 'path/to/mysettings.json', 'path/to/myoutput.txt')

 # Run to file object
-with open('myoutput.txt', 'w') as file:
+with open('path/to/myoutput.txt', 'w') as output_file:
-    runmany('path/to/myfile.many', 'path/to/mysettings.json', file)
+    runmany('path/to/myfile.many', 'path/to/mysettings.json', output_file)

 # Run to string
 output_string = runmanys('path/to/myfile.many', 'path/to/mysettings.json')